 How HaaS Builds Revenue

-HaaS is not only more beneficial than leasing from your clients’ perspective but also yours.
+HaaS is more beneficial than leasing from your clients’ perspective and yours.
 You can shorten the refresh cycle, allowing you to increase your income within the typical timeframe of a lease.
-HaaS also builds your recurring revenue stream with value-added products and services that can build margin far beyond what you could expect from a lease.
+HaaS also builds your recurring revenue stream with value-added products and services that can make a margin far beyond what you could expect from a lease.

 Of course, purchasing IT hardware upfront for a HaaS solution can be a burden for some VARs and MSPs.
 Fortunately, you can work with your distributors or companies that specialize in funding HaaS providers.
 Some of these companies will even pay you upfront and assume the risk of the deal.

 Are You in the IT Hardware Leasing Business?

 Businesses that need IT hardware immediately but need to find a way to finance it more affordably will always exist.
 To meet this demand, you have two choices: Lease IT hardware in a partnership with a leasing company or on your own or create HaaS offerings.
 The latter option is more likely to help you build stronger relationships with your clients and grow your business.

 One pitfall to avoid is attempting to offer leasing and calling it HaaS.
 Your customers will see through it and, perhaps, assume your offering will lock them into a rigid contract or have hidden fees like the cautionary leasing tales they’ve heard.